dhzhd1/road_obj_detect/README.md

 ## Introduction
-This project's goal is based on training data to detector 4 classes of object in the road, vehicle, pedestrian, cyclist and traffic lights, by using the R-FCN under MXNet framework.
+This project's goal is based on training data to detector 4 classes of objects on the road, vehicle, pedestrian, cyclist and traffic lights, by using the R-FCN under MXNet framework.

 **R-FCN** is initially described in a [NIPS 2016 paper](https://arxiv.org/abs/1605.06409).